tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # Liaison with Statutory Authorities

-In the event of an unscheduled visit by an Inspector to the premises of, or an area of ARK Co-Living Ltd, the receiving person will:
+In the event of an unscheduled visit by an Inspector to the premises of, or an area of GOP Co-Living Ltd, the receiving person will:

 * Determine the Inspectors credentials and the Statutory Body they represent.
 * Request to see a form of identification.